List of awards and nominations received by Steve McQueen

 The following is a list of awards and nominations received by Steve McQueen.

 Steve McQueen is a is British film director, producer, screenwriter, and video artist.
-He has received several awards including an Academy Award, two BAFTA Awards, a Golden Globe Award, two Independent Spirit Awards, and the Cannes Film Festival's Camera d'Or.
+He has received several awards including an Academy Award, two BAFTA Awards, a Golden Globe Award, two Independent Spirit Awards, and the Cannes Film Festival's Caméra d'Or.

-He is most known for the films, Hunger about the 1981 Irish hunger strike, Shame a drama about sex addiction, 12 Years a Slave (2013) based on the 1853 memoir of the same name, the heist drama Widows (2018), and the World War II drama Blitz (2024).
+He is most known for the films, Hunger about the 1981 Irish hunger strike, Shame about sex addiction, 12 Years a Slave (2013) based on the 1853 memoir of the same name, the heist drama Widows (2018), and the World War II drama Blitz (2024).
 For his work on the 2008 film Hunger, he won a BAFTA Award for Outstanding Debut by a British Writer, Director or Producer, and he won an Academy Award for Best Picture, BAFTA Award for Best Film and a Golden Globe Award for Best Motion Picture – Drama for his work on the 2013 film 12 Years a Slave.

 Over the course of his career, McQueen has been honored with the Turner Prize in 1999, the Humanitas Prize in 2011, the BFI Fellowship in 2016 and was knighted by Queen Elizabeth II in 2020 for services to art and film.
 In 2014, he was included in Time magazine's annual Time 100 list of the "most influential people in the world".
-In 2021 he was honored by the Hollywood Critics Association for his Filmmaking Achievement.
+In 2021 he was honored by the African-American Film Critics Association.
+In 2026 he was awarded Erasmus Prize.